pupilfirst/wd201-scripts/introduction-to-nodejs/running-first-program/README.md

 ````

 #### The `package.json` file
-In the editor you would find that we’ve created a `package.json` file.
+In the editor, you would find that we’ve created a `package.json` file.
 ```json
 {
   "name": "hello-node",